RedFoxxo/RFXLibrary/projects/rfx-logger/README.md

 ## Features

 - One-line compact view
+- Non-intrusive debug data
-- All messages have intuitive colors
+- Messages have customizable colors
-- Message tag supports HTTP codes
+- Message tag support HTTP codes
+- Message have time ~~and http response time~~
 - Intercept HTTP calls and automatically prints message to the console
+- ~~Completely disable logger~~
+- ~~Customize data you want to show in development or in production (http code, time, http duration, log types)~~

 ## Installation